 On the right-hand side, you find the Project Element Sidebar that lists the project's elements (facts, metrics, attributes, attribute values, and variables) - all in the form of snippets that you can insert directly into your metric's definition.

 You can type MAQL syntax directly into the Metric Editor text field and you can also copy/paste syntax elements from other metrics.
-However, you must use the Project Element Sidebar to add project elements like facts, metrics, attributes, attribute values, and variables to you metric.
+However, you must use the Project Element Sidebar to add project elements like facts, metrics, attributes, attribute values, and variables to your metric.

 To add the element into your metric, simply expand the desired element type, select the element, and double-click it or click Add Selected.